GetItTogether/getittogether.github.com/_posts/2015-05-01-Panel1--Get-It-Together.md

 ---
-title: "Get It Together<span>&trade;</span>"
+#title: "Get It Together<span>&trade;</span>"
+title: ""
 subtitle: "3 Steps"
 tagline: "The Art of Doing More with Less"
 description: "Do you feel like you are always running late, or losing things?
-Are you reluctant to ask people over because you are tired of shutting the door on an ever increasing amount of stuff?<br><br>
+Are you reluctant to ask people over because you are tired of shutting the door on an ever increasing amount of stuff?
 Our three-step interior therapy program will cut through the clutter.<br><br>
 A new harmonious environment will leave you free to do more of what is important to you.<br><br>
 With less."